 Terry uses his extensive buddhist training, his deep exploration of body awareness, and his love of nature to bring a fresh and alive approach to meditation .

-Mala Sikka and Terry Hagan were both resident Teachers of the Dharma Centre of Canada for over 5 years and left the centre in 2011 to undertake a 3 year retreat in India under the guidance of Dzongsar Khyentse Rinpoche.
-They completed their retreat in the foothills of the Himalayas in November 2015.
+Mala Sikka and Terry Hagan have been Resident Teachers of the Dharma Centre of Canada since 2007.
+In 2011 they took a sabbatical to undertake a 3 year retreat in India under the guidance of Dzongsar Khyentse Rinpoche.
+They completed their retreat in the foothills of the Himalayas in 2015.
 Mala and Terry are a married couple and often teach meditation and courses together.